Mary Carleton: Incarceration and execution

 She was once arrested after stealing a silver tankard, and was sentenced to penal transportation and sent to Port Royal, Jamaica in 1671, where she worked as a prostitute.
-However, in 1672, she either sneaked or conned her way aboard a ship and returned to London, again pretending to be a rich heiress and married an apothecary at Westminster.
-Naturally, she stole his money and left him.
+However, in 1672, she either sneaked or conned her way aboard a ship and returned to London, again pretending to be a rich heiress and married an apothecary at Westminster, but stole his money and left him.

 In December 1672, Carleton was captured when a turnkey from Newgate Prison, while searching for stolen loot at that time, recognized her.
 On 16 January 1673 she was tried in the Old Bailey.
 Because she had returned from penal transportation without permission, she was sentenced to death.
 She tried to plead the belly, but a jury of matrons was brought in to examine her, and found that this was not the case.

 At the place of execution at Tyburn, she told the waiting crowd that she had been a very vain woman, yet she hoped God would forgive her, as she forgave her enemies.
 Carleton was hanged on 22 January 1673.
 She was buried at the St. Martin's Churchyard.
 Later, someone wrote on her grave:

 The German Princess here, against her will, lies underneath, and yet, oh strange! lies still.

 In 1673 Francis Kirkman wrote, and issued under his own name, The Counterfeit Lady Unveiled, a fictional autobiography.